JeJeff/piccolo/README.md

-# Piccolo
+# Piccolo Zoom controller
 Piccolo is a mini macropad intended for video conference control.
+Setup by default for Zoom, it could be used to Teams, Webex, or any other video conference system with keyboard shortcuts just by changing the keymapping.
+And of course you can repurpose it for anything else you feel like.

 ## Key features
 * 5 key macro pad